acwyk-myob/buildkite_log_downloader/readme.md

 Download logs via the buildkite API, counts test failures.

+# Rerequisites
+- Valid BuildKite API key set as `BK_API_KEY` environmant variable and has access to organization and read access to:
+  - Artifacts
+  - Builds
+  - Job and Environment variables
+  - Job Logs

 # Usage
 Create a Buildkite API token that has read access to the pipeline(s) you're interested in.
 Add it to `count_test_file_failures.sh`, and set some other